Triple Crown (professional wrestling): WWE

-Although the United States Championship is the counterpart to the Intercontinental Championship, it has not been designated as an acceptable substitute for the Triple Crown, though in 2015, it became a required championship for WWE's Grand Slam.
 In July 2016, a second brand extension period began and two new titles were introduced: the Universal Championship and the SmackDown Tag Team Championship (now known as the WWE Tag Team Championship).
-In January 2017, these were designated as acceptable substitutes for their counterpart titles in the Grand Slam, but WWE have not yet confirmed if they are acceptable substitutes for the Triple Crown.
-Only five wrestlers have become a Triple Crown winner since the new titles were established, and for three of them, although they have held one of the newer titles, their Triple Crown designation is recognized by their previous titles held (Seth Rollins and Roman Reigns have each held the Universal Championship while Kofi Kingston, The Miz, Jeff Hardy, and Daniel Bryan have each held the SmackDown Tag Team Championship, but these wrestlers had already held the required titles in those tiers).
+In January 2017, these were designated as acceptable substitutes for their counterpart titles in the Grand Slam, but they are not acceptable substitutes for the Triple Crown.
 At WrestleMania 36, Braun Strowman won the Universal Championship after previously holding the Intercontinental and Raw Tag Team Championships, but WWE did not recognize him as a Triple Crown winner.
 Since then, Kevin Owens and Finn Bálor have also completed WWE's Grand Slam with the Universal Championship, but neither are recognized as a Triple Crown winner.

 In May 2023, WWE introduced a new version of the World Heavyweight Championship, the lineage of which does not share with the previous World Heavyweight Championship that was retired in 2013.
 It has not been confirmed if this title would serve as an acceptable substitute for the Triple Crown.